Tip of the Day

 Creating Video and Multimedia Products That Are Accessible to People with Sensory Impairments

-Provides rationale, guidelines and web links to assure that multimedia content is accessible for students with hearing or vision impairments.
+This website provides rationale, guidelines, and web links to assure that multimedia content is accessible for students with hearing or vision impairments.
+This website provides types of captioning and access for people that are blind.

 Effective Color Contrast